Key Takeaways

 The truth?
 AI is already changing professional writing, but not in the way most people think.
 It's not stealing jobs - it's transforming them.
 And professionals who understand this distinction will thrive while others struggle.

-Think about how you write emails today versus five years ago.
-If you're using any kind of AI writing keyboard, you're probably already experiencing this shift without realizing it.
-The question isn't whether to adapt, it's how quickly you can learn to work alongside these tools effectively.
+Think about how you write emails today versus three years ago.
+By 2026, most productivity platforms have AI writing assistance built right in — from Gmail's Smart Compose to Microsoft Copilot for 365.
+If you're using any kind of AI writing keyboard, you're almost certainly experiencing this shift whether you've consciously chosen it or not.
+The question isn't whether to adapt — it's how well you can direct these tools rather than just letting them direct you.

 What AI Actually Does Well in Writing (And What It Doesn't)